J-D Method: Fighting the Enemies

 We can again use the Formula 1 pit stop example.
 We know that they are organized, and everyone knows what to do and when.
 But the thing that makes the difference is the fact that they care about their performance.
 They optimize every possible step and try to have the most optimal set of hand/leg moves to enable them to finish everything under 2 seconds.
 Try counting those 2 seconds.
 There, you just had your 4 tires changed!
 All that makes them exceptional, don’t you agree?

 Another example.
 If you are writing a description for an item that you are selling on Ebay, you could write 3 pages that will thoroughly describe what your item does and what makes it great, but is that optimal?

-Being performance oriented means that you are aware of the system’s bottlenecks and you try to optimize them.
-Whether it’s Formula 1 tyre changes, description of the items or the organization structure, performance of every part of your system is important and it should be optimized.
+Being performance-oriented means that you are aware of the system’s bottlenecks and you try to optimize them.
+Whether it’s Formula 1 tire changes, description of the items or the organization structure, the performance of every part of your system is important and it should be optimized.

 In other words, ensure good performance by having quality checks.